lovell/sharp/README.md

 `output` can either be a filename String or one of `sharp.buffer.jpeg`, `sharp.buffer.png` or `sharp.buffer.webp` to pass a Buffer containing JPEG, PNG or WebP image data to `callback`.

 `width` is the Number of pixels wide the resultant image should be.
+Use a value of -1 to auto-scale the width to match the height.

 `height` is the Number of pixels high the resultant image should be.
+Use a value of -1 to auto-scale the height to match the width.

 `options` is optional, and can contain one or more of: